Gesletten/Grow-In-Math/README.md

 • Decisions page

-• Addition: set selection, equations generation, input checking and handling

-## To Do:

-• About/Credits

-• Addition: Progress Indecation
+• Addition

 • Subtraction

 • Multiplication

 • Division

+## To Do:

+• About/Credits

 • Termination Page